Academic Catalog

 In addition to excellence in teaching, faculty are also required to serve the College and students in the following ways:

 1. Full-time faculty members, after their first year of service, are normally expected to assume responsibility for advising students.
 Department Chairs are responsible for assuring competent advising of declared majors in their departments.
-The Director of the Student Success Center assigns advisees to faculty members new students as are admitted to the College each semester.
+The Director of the Student Success Center assigns advisees to faculty members as new students are admitted to the College each semester.

 3. Faculty are expected to interview for Presidential Scholarship Weekend.